gacallea/gacallea.github.io/content/it/_index.md

 [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons), and
 [Linux](https://en.wikipedia.org/wiki/Linux), since 2002.
 At first, because of the ethos, the philosophy, and the philanthropy of it all.
-Then, as a proponent, I was involved with ideas, coding, active participation and teachings.
+Then, as a proponent, I was involved with writings, ideas, coding, active participation and teachings.
 Professionally, as Linux [SysAdmin](https://en.wikipedia.org/wiki/System_administrator) for 15 years.

 An akin area of interest is the [Cardano](https://cardano.org)